-Check the departmental colloquium schedule (the fall schedule is not yet posted).
+Check the departmental colloquium schedule.
 You should come to these talks.
 They are typically Friday at 12:30 in Rm.
 199, and include pizza.

 There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory on the roof of the Science Center.
-The next one is on October 14, at 8 PM.
-Though this is during fall break, if you're on campus, Astro 16 students are welcome to come and help out.
+The next one is on November 11, at 8 PM.
+Astro 16 students are welcome to come and help out.
 It is also an excellent opportunity to show your friends the observatory and the view of astronomical objects through our telescope.